Try these tips to help find the right balance in your life.*

 6. Quiet your mind:

-Try meditating or reaching out spiritually through prayer.
+Try meditating, Mindfulness and/or prayer.
 Relaxation exercises and prayer can improve your state of mind and outlook on life.
 In fact, research shows that meditation may help you feel calm and enhance the effects of therapy.
 To get connected, see Religious and Spiritual Resources.

 7. Set realistic goals: